Belinda Lee (Singaporean actress)

+Early life

+In a 2023 interview with infotainment programme Tuesday Report, Lee revealed that she remembered having a very tough childhood, where she was fostered by her relatives when she was an infant and only returned to live with her parents when she was about three.
+Her family was struggling financially then and that she had poor grades in school.
+She then joined her school's dance club and it helped her to gradually regain her confidence.

 Career

-Lee was formerly a MTV Asia VJ in 1998.
+While being a sales executive, Lee joined the MTV Mandarin VJ Hunt audition in June 1998 and won.
+She then became the first Singaporean to become an MTV Mandarin VJ.

-She was prominently a full-time Mediacorp artiste from 2002 to 2016.
+She was prominently a full-time Mediacorp artiste from 2002 to 2017.
 She has hosted shows including Find Me a Singaporean, The Places We Live In (2013) and Somewhere Out There (2015).
 In 2014, she was appointed World Vision's goodwill ambassador.

 In 2015, her first English book was published; Larger Than Life: Celebrating The Human Spirit features ten extraordinary people who she met in her years spent hosting travel programmes, such as Find Me a Singaporean and The Places We Live In.
 All royalties will be donated to World Vision.

-Lee left Mediacorp in 2016 upon conclusion of her contract with Mediacorp.
+Lee left Mediacorp as a full-time artiste in 2017 upon the conclusion of her contract.

+Personal life

+In an interview, Lee revealed that she developed a panic disorder between 2011 and 2012 and the condition deterred her from hosting live shows for a period of time.
+She became a Christian in 2013.

+Lee's mother died from breast cancer in 2016.

+Lee married David Moore, an American architect, in October 2019.